 With their beginner-friendly nature, they’re also some of the most popular fruits for hydroponic farmers to cultivate commercially.

-There are two main types of strawberry hydroponic fruits to know before starting, and they are day-neutral and short-day strawberries.
+There are two main types of strawberry hydroponic fruits to know before starting.

 Strawberries grown outdoors are typically short-day berries, which means they flower for less than 14 hours.

 Hydroponic farmers typically use day-neutral berries because they’re easy to manipulate.

 Since they are grown under strict controls, these strawberries can grow out of season with the right amount of light and warmth.

 When it comes to deciding on a specific type of hydroponics setup for strawberries, you can use relatively any kind.

 However, the most popular option is the nutrient film technique (NFT) since it allows the fruit to be supported and adequately fed.
 You’ll want to make sure you use clean plants in an NFT system because it helps prevent the likelihood of root disease.

 How Do Strawberries Pollinate?

 Another essential factor to consider with hydroponically growing fruits is how they are fertilized.
 Fortunately, strawberries are self-pollinating plants, which is what makes them ideal for this type of growth.